erkkah/sheetleeten/src/content/mdi.md

 | black | force black color |
 | white | force white color |

+#### About sizes and alignment
+By default, the icons will use the *current* font size and *baseline* alignment.
+The actual results depend on how well that fits with the current font.

 ### Icon names

-All valid icon names can be found at the [MDI site](https://material.io/resources/icons).
+All valid icon names can be found at the [Google Fonts site](https://fonts.google.com/icons).

 Some examples: